Asymptotics for the spectral function on Zoll manifolds: Analysis of the Smoothed Projector away from Subperiodic Loops

-is supported in $[-2/\sigma,2/\sigma]$ and equal to one on $[-1/\sigma,1/\sigma].$ The goal of this section is to study the asymptotic behavior of $\rho_{\sigma}\ast \Pi_{[\lambda-\ve,\lambda+\ve]}$.
 This is done in \propref{p:smooth_prop} below.
-In preparation for this result, in Section \ref{s:halfwave} we first rewrite $\rho_{\sigma}\ast \Pi_{[\lambda-\ve,\lambda+\ve]}$ in terms of the kernel of the half wave operator and its singularities.
+In preparation for this result, in Section \ref{s:halfwave} we first rewrite $\rho_{\sigma}\ast \Pi_{[\lambda-\w,\lambda+\w]}$ in terms of the kernel of the half wave operator and its singularities.
 Later, in Section \ref{s:Qprop}, we find the asymptotic behavior of the kernel when localized to each singularity.
 We finally state and prove \propref{p:smooth_prop} which combines these estimates to obtain asymptotics for the full projector.